Check what you need to do if you're sending, receiving and storing VAT invoices in an electronic format.

 - ‘authenticity of the origin’ means the assurance of the identity of the supplier or issuer of the invoice

-- ‘integrity of content’ means that the invoice content, as listed in paragraph 3.2 has not been altered
+- ‘integrity of content’ means that the invoice content has not been altered

 - ‘legibility’ of an invoice means that the invoice can be easily read